HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 * **Resource Load Duration** which measures how long it takes to load the LCP resource; this stage is also 0 ms if no resource is needed.
 * **Element Render Delay** which is the time between when the resource finished loading and the LCP element finished rendering.

-In the article "[Common Misconceptions About How to Optimize LCP](https://web.dev/blog/common-misconceptions-lcp#lcp_sub-part_breakdown)," Brendan Kenny analyzed a breakdown of LCP sub-parts using recent CruX data.
+In the article "<a hreflang="en" href="https://web.dev/blog/common-misconceptions-lcp#lcp_sub-part_breakdown">Common Misconceptions About How to Optimize LCP</a>", Brendan Kenny analyzed a breakdown of LCP sub-parts using recent CruX data.

 {{ figure_markup(
   image="median-subpart-p75s.png",